afrantisak/switch/README.md

 ```
 What are the alternatives?

-1. Use `if`s - This is everyone's first try.
+1. Use `if`s - This is everyone's first try:

 ```
 const char* pstr = "asdf";
 if (strcmp(pstr, "apple") == 0)